 SPC14 IT PRO track word cloud with “SharePoint” and “Microsoft” removed

 None of this is really surprising for current SharePoint practitioners, as many of us have spent the last twelve months or so getting to grips with technologies such as Windows/Microsoft Azure and Yammer.
 It does remind me how rapidly things are changing for us SharePoint people: two years ago, I hadn’t heard of Yammer.
 Today, we use Yammer internally, and I favour it over email for many tasks (particularly those where the aim is to “crowd source” information rather than action something specific).
-Similarly, Azure wasn’t really in the frame for SharePoint hosting back then: today, it is being pushed as a Disaster Recovery option for on-premises SharePoint 2013 and it acts as the primary hosting environment for some organisations (particularly for dev/test platforms).
+Similarly, Azure wasn’t really in the frame for SharePoint hosting back then: today, it is being for on-premises SharePoint 2013 and it acts as the primary hosting environment for some organisations (particularly for dev/test platforms).
 In the future, I plan to carry out a similar comparison against these word clouds to see how Microsoft’s messaging – and the plethora of products that we need to understand to do our jobs – changes over time.